afforeroc/flask-cf/README.md

   app.run(host='0.0.0.0', port=port)
 ```

-2.3 Run the app locally.
-Later, open your favorite web browser on `localhost:3000`.
+2.3 Run the app locally and later, open your favorite web browser on `localhost:3000`.
 > Remember give access to Python to use the local network
 ```
 python app.py